Salam4nder/identity/README.md

 Running `make test-db` will only run tests that require a db connection.

-For testing the database layer, please run `make test-db`.
-For viewing coverage, run `make test-cover`.

 ## Lint
 Run `make lint` to run the linter engine.
 Linters are described in the `.golangci.yaml` file.